-Operation and Maintenance Requirements 40 CFR 63.6602, 63.6625, and Tables 2c and 6 to Subpart ZZZZ
+Operation and Maintenance Requirements 40 CFR 63.6600, 63.6625, and Table 2c to Subpart ZZZZ

 - 1. Change oil and filter every 500 hours of operation or annually, whichever comes first.
 (See 63.6625(i) for the oil analysis option to extend time frame of requirements.) - 2.
-Inspect air cleaner every 1000 hours of operation or annually, whichever comes first, and replace as necessary. - 3.
-Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary. - 4.
-Operate and maintain the stationary RICE and after-treatment control device (if any) according to the manufacturer's emission related written instructions or develop your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions. - 5.
+Inspect air cleaner every 1000 hours of operation or annually, whichever comes first, and replace as necessary.

+- 3. Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary. - 4.
 Minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.